-All Full WaterFire installations light up over eighty braziers from Waterplace Park to Memorial/South Main Street Park.
+All Full WaterFire installations light up over eighty braziers from Waterplace Park to Memorial/South Main Street Park on the below scheduled evenings.
 Lighting occurs shortly after sunset and the event continues until half past midnight.
-Continue reading “Our Recommendations for the Weekend of 6/16-6/19”

 Providence is known as the “Creative Capital,” and for good reason.
 The city is home to many art galleries and museums that display artwork from all over the world.
 And if you’re visiting at the end of the month, Gallery Night is not to be missed.
 Every third Thursday of the month, from March to November, galleries across Providence open their doors.
 This free event, which celebrates art ranging from contemporary multi-media installations to one-of-a-kind functional artworks, is called Gallery Night Providence.

 Yellow Peril Gallery

 Founded in 2011, Yellow Peril Gallery is a contemporary art gallery located at The Plant, a historic mill complex in the Olneyville neighborhood of Providence, Rhode Island.
 The Gallery fosters modern art critiques on popular culture and society from emerging, mid-career and established artists in the United States and abroad.
 Their inventory comprises of works of art from critically-acclaimed artists who have been featured in biennials and museum exhibitions, participated in top tier art fairs and acquired by private collectors worldwide.
 Artists represented share their commitment to social responsibility, and 10% from the sale of all artwork is donated to a charitable organization of the Artists’ choice.

 Thursday and Friday: 3 p.m.- 8 p.m.
 Saturday and Sunday: 12 p.m.- 5 p.m.